janneswaegers/STACKS_workshop/workshop.md

 ## Running the pipeline with reference
 + make a population map file

-general structure of a popmap file
+general structure of a popmap file:

 ```
 % cat popmap